Holographic MIMO Communications: What is the benefit of closely spaced antennas?: Appendix B Connection with the scattering representation

 \section{Appendix B \\ Connection with the scattering representation}

-Instead of working with voltages and currents, incident and reflected \textit{power waves} can be used to describe multiport systems (e.g.,\cite{Wallace2004}).
-Particularly, at port $n$ of an arbitrary multiport network, we can define the \textit{scattering parameters} $a_{n}$ and $b_{n}$, which represent the complex envelopes of the inward-propagating (incident) and outward-propagating (reflected) power waves, respectively.
-They are related to the voltage and current, $v_{n}$ and $i_{n}$, measured at the same port, by the following linear transformations~\cite{Kurokawa1965},\cite[Ch.
+Instead of dealing with voltages and currents, incident and reflected \textit{power waves} can describe multiport systems (e.g., \cite{Wallace2004}).
+At port $n$ of a multiport network, we define the \textit{scattering parameters} $a_{n}$ and $b_{n}$, representing the complex envelopes of the inward-propagating (incident) and outward-propagating (reflected) power waves, respectively.
+They relate to the voltage and current, $v_{n}$ and $i_{n}$, measured at the same port, as~\cite{Kurokawa1965},\cite[Ch.
 4]{Pozar}:

-where $Z_{n}$ is a chosen reference impedance used for computing the scattering parameters.
-The physical meaning of $a_{n}$ and $b_{n}$ can be appreciated by computing